ketzler/DEDA_Class_2017/DEDA_Class_2017_InputOutput/README.md

 Input and output structured data
 """
 import pandas as pd
-# Pandas supports most of the common structured data formats, let's take .csv format as an example
+# Pandas supports most of the common structured data formats
-# The read_csv method can take more arguments to satisfy you
+# The read_csv method can take more arguments to satisfy your need
 # For example, you can specify the delimiter and decimal style
 # further more see: https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html
 apple_stock = pd.read_csv('AAPL.csv', index_col='date', parse_dates=True)